 (6) Cherish awful spring weather: Weather in April and May can still be dreadful: a combination of rain showers, snow squalls, freezing wind, and white caps keep most reasonable people off the water, but not wise salmon anglers!
 They pray for these conditions which create a classic “salmon chop”.
 Salmon love cold water, low light, and a churning surface, so make sure to troll when these conditions prevail.

 (8) Troll at the right speed: Troll faster when fishing with lures in order to generate a “reaction strike”, but troll slower when using live bait.
-A good speed for lures is between 2 to 3 miles per hour, but slow down to a crawl (1 to 1.5 miles per hour maximum) when using live bait.
+A good trolling speed for lures is around 2 to perhaps 2.5 miles per hour, but slow down to a crawl (1.5 or even 1 mile per hour) when using live bait.
 The GPS on a cell phone is a great way to check trolling speeds!
 Follow another trolling boat and maintain a constant distance from it if you’re unsure at what speed to troll.
+In my experience, an outboard engine paired up with the right boat size, and running at its lowest setting, will move you at between 1.5 and 2 miles per hour.
+Because I’m cheap, I use a 5-gallon bucket attached with a rope to the back of my boat to slow me down, when needed.
+A more expensive “drift sock” will accomplish the same goal.
+Both the bucket and the sock will also help control boat drift when trolling slowly under high wind.

 (9) Vary trolling speed, and zigzag: After considering the previous tip, keep in mind to vary trolling speed and to zigzag.
 A salmon may follow a bait or lure for quite a while, but will not bite for reasons known only to the fish.
 The action, flash, or direction of the bait or lure will suddenly change when you speed up or slow down, or when you slowly zigzag.
 That small difference may be all it takes to set off the killer instinct in the salmon.

 (11) Switch lures often: Don’t fall in love with one lure.
-Conditions always change such that yesterday’s winning lure may be today’s looser.
-Switch to a different lure if the current lure doesn’t produce a hit after trolling for 30-45 minutes.
-Try different colors, sizes, and shapes until the salmon tell you what triggers their interest.
+Conditions (e.g., water temperature, time of day, light levels) continually change such that yesterday’s winning lure may be today’s looser.
+Switch to a different lure if the current lure doesn’t produce a hit after trolling for an hour or so.
+Try different kinds, colors, sizes, and shapes until the salmon tell you what triggers their interest.
 As a general rule of thumb, use bright/flashy lures on sunny days, but darker/more subdued lures on overcast days.

 (12) Use a “flasher” to attract fish: Consider connecting a Dave Davies Lake Troll, or similar contraption, to 15 yards of heavy monofilament attached to your cannon ball on the downrigger.
 This device consists of a set of (hook-less) spinner blades which create much flash and vibration when pulled through the water, thereby simulating a small school of smelt and attracting nearby salmon.
 Attach your lure or bait to a second release mechanism placed two feet above the cannon ball.
 Make sure that the lure or bait trails the Dave Davies spinners by about 5-10 ft to simulate a vulnerable straggler.